extrasalt/extrasalt.github.io/resume/resume.md

 # Mohan Muthukumar

-Mohan is a Senior Software Engineer at Avalara R&D building distributed no-code tools to automate sales tax changes.
+Mohan is a Senior Software Engineer at Avalara R&D building distributed infrastructure to crawl, parse and automate sales tax changes.
 He was previously with Indix, the largest product database company later acquired by Avalara.
 At Indix, he worked with large datasets, building and maintaining large distributed systems that crawled and parsed 2 billion products.

-Mohan has also been heavily involved with the Cloud Native Communities in Chennai since 2016.
-He's given several talks in the space including: Containerization, Container internals, Kubernetes Internals, Data processing in Kubernetes, Terraform and AWS firecracker microVMs.
-Mohan is also the lead organizer of Chaos Carnival: Cloud Native Chaos Engineering Conference.
+Mohan has also been heavily involved with the Cloud Native Communities in Chennai since 2016 helping organize meetups and conferences including Chaos Carnival and Kubernetes Community Days Chennai.
+He has given talks in the space including: Containerization, Container internals, Kubernetes Internals, Cadence/Temporal workflows.

 # Skills

 - Built several REST services in Golang, Node.js and a React frontend
-- Built Kafka streams in both Scala and Typescript.
+- Microservices/Distributed systems: Have experience building complex distributed systems using Kafka streams and Cadence/Temporal workflows.
-- Worked extensively with AWS and Terraform
-- Kubernetes: Containerized several workloads.
+- Manage the Infra Ops for services on AWS/Kubernetes with a good CI/CD setup.
 - DevRel: Hosted and Presented at several tech events.
 Involved with Docker, Kubernetes and Go community since 2015.
-- Distributed Systems

 # Professional Experience